 you can lead a horse to water but you can't make them drink

-The following user says Thank You to squeeze for this post:
+The following 3 users say Thank You to squeeze for this post:

 True some members trade CL and 6E (including myself), but nobody uses MP the way JP teaches to trade these products that are practically 24 hour markets.